 Her artwork has been exhibited internationally, regionally in the Caribbean, and locally in The Bahamas, including at the National Art Gallery of The Bahamas, The Current, Hillside House, Doongalik Studios, and the Central Bank of The Bahamas Art Gallery, where her piece Elect Ya Tings received an Honorable Mention in their 32nd Annual Art Competition and Exhibition.
 She has embarked on several residencies, including at the Fresh Milk art platform in Barbados, and at The Current: Baha Mar Gallery & Art Center.

 As an Obermann Fellow of the Graduate Institute for Engagement and the Academy, education and collaboration are major components in Sonia’s outreach.
 In the classroom, she aims to break down the barriers between writer, publisher, and reader to help her students take complete ownership of their narratives.
-She has led classes and workshops in various international art spaces and institutions, as well as provides educational opportunities in book arts in The Bahamas through her studio space at Poinciana Paper Press.
+She has led classes and workshops in various international art spaces and institutions, as well through Poinciana Paper Press.

 She holds a BFA in Writing from Pratt Institute where she won the thesis award for an outstanding collection of poetry, and an MFA in Book Arts from the University of Iowa Center for the Book.